leoboehm/hobbydevs/SoftwareRequirementsSpecification.md

 Hobby Devs is about creating a collaborative space, where ideas meet development.
 We want to connect people with innovative ideas to hobby developers who can bring these visions to life.
 Users can post their project ideas and developers can apply, providing their budget and time frame.
 Through ratings and reviews, the project idea can find the perfect developer, that will help you build ideas to reality.

 ### 2.2 Use Case Diagram
-(In Progress)
+*(In Progress)*

-- Green: Planned till end of december
+- Green: Planned until end of november
-- Yellow: Planned till end of june
+- Yellow: Planned until end of *next semester*

 ### 2.3 Technology Stack
 The technology we use is: